MikkelBrixNielsen/SDU_GIT/4s/DM552-Prosp/SlidesAndNotes/Jacopo/08 - Types.md

 # Categories of types
 - Scalar types (simple types): Values not composed of aggregations of other values
 - Composite types: obtained by combining other types with appropriate constructors

+# Conversion and casting
+- Conversion and casting are ways to change the type of a variable or value from one data type to another.
+- Conversion is the process of changing the type of a variable or value from one type to another implicitly or explicitly
+- Casting is a specific form of explicit conversion that involves converting one data type to another.

 # Scalar types
 ### Boolean